Tag: article

 Search a bibliographic database

 A citation search can go forward or backward in time.
-If you go forward in time, you look for the sources cited by your original article.
-If you go back in time, you look for the sources that cited your original article.
+If you go forward in time, you look for the sources that cited your original article.
+If you go back in time, you look for the sources cited by your original article (also called "snowball search").

 Searching: what is the snowball search method?

 The snowball search method is a way of tracking down related works by using the bibliography or reference list at the end of an article as your starting point.
-After all, there is a good chance that the sources the author has consulted while writing will be relevant to your …
+After all, there's a good chance that the sources the author has consulted while writing will be relevant to your own …

 Read moreWeb of Science (WoS): introduction